Frequently asked Questions

-There is a bug in Mojave’s, Catalina's, Big Sur's and Ventura's handling of application permissions, which can prevent some applications (such as Typinator) to work properly.
+There is a bug of macOS’s handling of application permissions, which can prevent some applications (such as Typinator) to work properly.
 Sometimes it can happen that the permissions get lost, although they are selected in the system preferences.

 Does Typinator run on Macs with Apple Silicon processors?

-Yes, in general the current version 8.13 of Typinator runs on macOS Ventura.
+Yes, in general the latest version of Typinator runs on macOS Sequoia.

 Is Typinator compatible with older system versions?